K-Phoen/php-slides/src/extended/security.md

     <strong>Restrictions</strong> on what authenticated users are allowed to do
     are <strong>not properly enforced</strong>.
-Attackers can exploit these flaws to <strong>access unauthorized functionality</strong> and/or data, such as access other users' accounts, view sensitive files, modify other users' data, change access rights, etc.
+Attackers can exploit these flaws to <strong>access unauthorized functionality</strong> and/or data, such as access other users accounts, view sensitive files, modify other users data, change access rights, etc.
     </blockquote>
 </p>